jwplatta/uber_bot/README.md

-# Note Secretary Plugin for Obsidian
+# Uber Bot Plugin for Obsidian

 ## How to use